Turkey accused of defying Syrian border ceasefire | DW | 18.10.2019

 Fighting continued on Friday in a northeast Syrian border town at the center of the fight between Turkey and Kurdish forces, despite a US-brokered ceasefire that went into effect overnight.

-A spokesman for the Syrian Kurdish force said Ras al-Ayn remained besieged and was being shelled by Turkey and its allied forces.
+A spokesman for the Kurdish-led militia alliance said Ras al-Ayn remained besieged and was being shelled by Turkey and its allied forces.

 "Despite the agreement to halt the fighting, (Turkish) air and artillery attacks continue to target the positions of fighters (and) civilian settlements," Syrian Democratic Forces (SDF) spokesman Mustafa Bali said.